Improving Generalization in Federated Learning by Seeking Flat Minima: Related Works

 \subsection{Flat Minima and Generalization}

-To understand the generalization ability of neural networks, several theoretical and empirical studies analyze its relationship with the geometry of the loss surface \cite{hochreiter1997flat,keskar2016large,dziugaite2017computing,visualloss,jiang2019fantastic}, connecting sharp minima with poor generalization.
-The \quotes{flatness}\cite{hochreiter1997flat} is defined as the dimension of the region connected around the minimum in which the training loss remains low.
+To understand neural networks' generalization, several theoretical and empirical studies analyze its relationship with the geometry of the loss surface \cite{hochreiter1997flat,keskar2016large,dziugaite2017computing,visualloss,jiang2019fantastic}, connecting sharp minima with poor generalization. \quotes{\textit{Flatness}}\cite{hochreiter1997flat} is defined as the dimension of the region connected around the minimum in which the training loss remains low.
 Interestingly, it has been shown \cite{jiang2019fantastic} that sharpness-based measures highly correlate with generalization performance.
 The above studies lead to the introduction of Sharpness-Aware Minimization (\sam) \cite{foret2020sharpness} which explicitly seeks flatter minima and smoother loss surfaces through a simultaneous minimization of loss sharpness and value during training.
 As highlighted by \cite{kwon2021asam}, \sam is sensitive to parameter re-scaling, weakening the connection between loss sharpness and generalization gap. \asam \cite{kwon2021asam} solves such issue introducing the concept of adaptive sharpness.
-These methods have proved effective across a variety of architectures and tasks, such as Vision Transformers \cite{chen2021outperform} and language modeling \cite{bahri2021sharpness}.
-Encouraged by previous results, we ask whether \sam and \asam can improve generalization in FL as well and find it effective even in the most difficult scenarios.
+Encouraged by their effectiveness across a variety of architectures and tasks\cite{chen2021outperform,bahri2021sharpness}, we ask whether \sam and \asam can improve generalization in FL as well and find it effective even in the most difficult scenarios.
 In addition, \cite{garipov2018loss,draxler2018essentially} show that local optima found by SGD are connected through a path of near constant loss and that ensambling those points in the weight space leads to high performing networks.
 Building upon these insights, \cite{izmailov2018averaging} proposes to average the points traversed by SGD to improve generalization and indeed show the model converges towards wider optima.
-We modify this approach for the federated scenario and use it to cyclically ensemble the models obtained with \fedavg on the server side.
+We modify this approach for FL and use it to cyclically ensemble the models obtained with \fedavg on the server side.